signebedi/gptty/README.md

 python3 -m venv venv
 source venv/bin/activate
 pip install -r requirements.txt

-# now run it (make sure your virtualenv is running)
-gptty --help
 ```

+Now, you can verify it is working by running `gptty --help`.
 If you experience an error, try [configuring](#configuration) the app.

 ## Configuration